 The team’s analysis showed that an appendectomy reduced the risk of developing Parkinson’s by 19.3 percent.

 When they delved deeper into the details, they found that the effect was strongest for people living in rural areas.
 This infers that there is some interaction with the environment.
-The authors theorize that this might be connected to pesticides, which have been linked to the development of Parkinson’s disease.
+The authors theorize that this might be connected to pesticides, which have

 In a further analysis on 849 people with Parkinson’s, they found that those who had undergone an appendectomy decades earlier developed Parkinson’s an average of 3.6 years later.
 The authors write: